 Immunovaccine obtained clearance from Health Canada to conduct a Phase 1 clinical study of its RSV vaccine in healthy adults.
 The RSV vaccine is formulated in Immunovaccine's proprietary DepoVaxTM adjuvanting platform and is initially being developed to protect the elderly population from infection.
-The Phase 1 study, which is the first clinical trial of a DepoVaxTM-based vaccine in an infectious disease indication, evaluating the safety and immune response profile of the RSV vaccine candidate in approximately 40 healthy adults between the ages of 50 to 64 years of age.
+The Phase 1 study, which is the first clinical trial of a DepoVaxTM-based vaccine in an infectious disease indication, is evaluating the safety and immune response profile of the RSV vaccine candidate in 40 healthy adults.
 The first patient was enrolled on June 30, 2015, at the Canadian Center for Vaccinology in Halifax.
-The vaccine will be tested at two different vaccine dose levels and study investigators will assess the vaccine's safety and immune response profile following one or two immunizations of each dose level.
 The trial is being co-funded by Immunovaccine.
-Early results from the first 20 volunteers in the clinical study were considered safe, which allowed the enrolment of volunteers in the high vaccine dose portion of the study, which is still ongoing.
-The Corporation intends to out-license this product after completion of the Phase 1 trial.